Blogger Outreach

 Author bio

+An example of an author bio.
 (Source: Content Marketing Institute)

-• Prepare professional photos of yourself, so you can submit them together with your bio.
+• Prepare professional photos of yourself so you can submit them together with your bio.

 Step 2: Find Relevant Blogs